-Siberia dating - sociology and dating
+Siberia dating - brody dating

 Wooden beams found by Dr Caspari during the test excavation date back to the 9th century BC, predating kurgans previously uncovered and excavated in the 1970s.